 Saints head coach Sean Payton, defensive coordinator Gregg Williams, assistant coach Joe Vitt, general manager Mickey Loomis and sports agent Michael Ornstein were all found at fault in the scandal.
 Team owner Tom Benson earned praise for ordering Payton and Loomis to put an end to it when he found out.

 Players that faced suspensions included linebacker Jonathan Vilma, defensive tackle Anthony Hargrove, defensive end Will Smith and linebacker Scott Fujita.
-An estimated 22-27 total Saints players participated in the bounty program, though.
+An estimated 22-27 total New Orleans Saints players participated in the bounty program, though.